86Box/86Box/voodoo-arm64-port/ARM64-CODEGEN-TECHNICAL.md

 **Fog constant mode (using hoisted v11):**

-fogColor is hoisted into `v11` during the prologue (Batch 7/M3), so the per-pixel path requires no memory load:
+fogColor is hoisted into `v11` during the prologue, so the per-pixel path requires no memory load:

 ```c
 // v11 = hoisted fogColor (packed bytes, loaded once in prologue)